-The mode override can be activated for Saving, Comfort, Frost pr. or Constant T mode.

-For override, the controller mode must be in scheduled mode.
+Ext. mode (external override mode) 1x142 The mode override can be activated for Saving, Comfort, Frost pr.
+Constant T mode.
+For override, the controller mode must be in scheduled mode. or

-Choose an override mode:

-SAVING: The circuit in question is in saving mode when the

-override switch is closed.

-COMFORT: The circuit in question is in comfort mode when the

-override switch is closed.

-FROST PR.: The heating or DHW circuit closes, but is still frost protected.

-CONSTANT T: The circuit in question controls a constant
+SAVING: The circuit in question is in saving mode when the override switch is closed.
+COMFORT: The circuit in question is in comfort mode when the override switch is closed.
+FROST PR.: CONSTANT T: The heating or DHW circuit closes, but is still frost protected.
+The circuit in question controls a constant temperature ) ) See also 'Desired T' (1x004), setting of desired flow

-temperature \)

-\) See also 'Desired T' (1x004), setting of desired flow temperature (MENU > Settings > Flow temperature)

-See also ' Con.
+") See also Desired 1 (1x004), setting of desired flow temperature (MENU > Settings > Flow temperature) See also ' Con.
 T, ret.
 T lim.'
 (1x028), setting of return temperature limitation (MENU > Settings > Return limit)